jitubutwal144/customer-churn-prediction-with-clean-code-mlops/README.md

 - It helps developers to create great pull request descriptions that meets the organization's standards
 - pull_request_template.md contains a template which is used whenever new pull requirest is created and developers should fill in the details before asking anyone for the code review

+#### Pre-commit hook
+- .pre-commit-config.yaml includes what should happen before a successfull commit